-Please join the Wharton Club of Charlotte on Thursday, October 24 at 5:30 pm for an evening exploring Duke Energy’s new Optimist Hall location.
-We'll hear from Brian Savoy, SVP Business Transformation & Technology, and Dr. Remi Raphael, Director of Business Transformation, about the work Duke Energy is undertaking at Optimist Hall, and their efforts to transform for the future.
+Please join the Wharton Club of Charlotte on Thursday, October 24 at 5:00 pm for an evening exploring Duke Energy’s new Optimist Hall location.
+We'll begin with a tour and networking and then hear from Brian Savoy, SVP Business Transformation & Technology, and Dr. Remi Raphael, Director of Business Transformation, about the work Duke Energy is undertaking at Optimist Hall, and their efforts to transform for the future.

 We will also have the opportunity to tour the Optimist Hall location and visit with team members who are working on new digital products for Duke Energy employees and customers.
 We will visit stops along the way to learn more about Duke Energy's work on the following efforts:

 - Using unmanned vehicles, such as drones, to complete inspections in tough-to-access locations

 - Building a Customer Mobile App, which allows customers to explore their energy usage, enroll in new services, and pay their bills